Tuchel set for new contract after Chelsea's Champions League triumph | Goal.com

 "But then it does surprisingly not a lot to you and I think that's good, because nobody wants to rest, I want the next success, the next title, the next process, the same level of quality.

-"I want to be a pat of it and I demand to be a part of it.
+"I want to be a part of it and I demand to be a part of it.
 This is what comes next, make no mistake about it."